 I love this axe a lot, and it’s absolutely a great value camp axe.
 The thin blade is the only reason, I don’t have it as number one for a standard camping hatchet.
 It’s just not as efficient splitting as the first two, and that’s the main task.

 It can still split kindling, and this would be my choice for anyone looking to get into bushcraft or camp craft activities.

 The bit (blade) is long and thin, great for chopping carving, and shaping wood.
-The pole is hardened so it can be used as a real hammer.
+The poll is hardened so it can be used as a real hammer.
 And it comes on a very slim and comfortable 16″ handle.
 It can even double as a throwing axe.

 The “utility” line of Council tool axes are very affordable, but they don’t come with a sheath – which is a bit of a drawback.

 Estwing is an American classic

 Estwing is an affordable, American-made classic.
 They come in 12″, 14″, and 16″ models, and are mostly indestructible (though rust can happen).

 I own the 12″ Sportsman, but I would go for the 16″ camper if I had the choice.
 They come a little dull, but the blade is well-shaped.
 It’s very thin but the cheeks flare out so it’s still capable of splitting kindling.